mekowalski/hike/README.md

 If you happen to stumble upon any bugs, reports and pull requests are welcome.
 If you see any improvements necessary please use the git workflow:
 1. Fork the repository.
-2. Commit modifiations with descriptive comments in `Open a Pull Request` against repository.
+2. Commit modifications with descriptive comments in `Open a Pull Request` against repository.
 3. The project is intended to be safe and welcoming for contributors therefore please uphold to Contributor Covenant code of conduct.

 ## License